OscarSLopez09/WordPress-website-deployment/README.md

 <h2>Program walk-through:</h2>
 I will start the project by creating a custom VPC.
 The architecture is divided into Three-Tier.
-On the first Tier we have the public subnets, on the second Tier I have the private subnets, and on the third Tear the Database created on private subnets.
-Also, an internet Gateway would be created on the VPC.
+On the first Tier we have the public subnets, on the second Tier I have the private subnets, and on the third Tear another private subnet that will hold the Database.
+Also, an internet Gateway as well as two route tables, one public and one private.

 <p align="center">
 Create custom VPC from scratch: <br/>